springfall2008/batpred/docs/customisation.md

 ## Calculation options

-**switch.predbat_calculate_best_charge** If set to False then charge windows will not be calculated and the default inverter settings are used, when True predbat will decide the charge window automatically.
+**switch.predbat_calculate_best_charge** If set to False then charge windows will not be calculated and the default inverter settings are used, when True Predbat will decide the charge window automatically.

 **switch.predbat_calculate_best_discharge** If set to False then force discharge windows will not be calculated, when True they will be calculated.
 Default is True.